Welcome to the

 Nelson Center for Entrepreneurship!

 In September 2016, the Nelson Center for Entrepreneurship opened its temporary doors on the third floor of Brown Hillel, at 80 Brown Street, and we quickly started advancing our mission of empowering students and our community to create solutions with impact.
-With my talented colleagues Jonas Clark, Associate Director, and Liz Malone, Program Manager, we began a new entrepreneurial journey of our own that has initiated a diverse range of campus and community programs and collaborations.
+With my talented colleagues, we began a new entrepreneurial journey of our own that has initiated a diverse range of campus and community programs and collaborations.

-After three years, we are now in our new building on Thayer Street (where Store 24 used to be) and our growing team continues to build upon all of our early momentum.
-Over the past three years, we have grown our small team, offered additional classes, and started new programs and collaborations.
+Our students now have a gorgeous building on Thayer Street (where Store 24 used to be) and our growing team continues to build upon all of our early momentum.
+We have offered additional courses, launched a certificate program in entrepreneurship, and started other new programs and collaborations.
 We welcomed new faculty, such as Dr. Jennifer Nazareno, Dr. Banu Ozkazanc-Pan, and Howard Anderson from Harvard Business School.
 We started new programs such as our Entrepreneur-in-Residence Program and the Venture Capital Inclusion Lab (led by Dr. Ozkazanc-Pan).
 Thanks to the generosity of our alumni community, we launched the Brown Venture Prize, an annual $50k award designed to empower the most advanced entrepreneurial ventures started by Brown students.

 In case you missed it, this article captures a bit of what we achieved right out of the gate, such as piloting our Peer Entrepreneurs-in-Residence program, and hosting a day-long academic research conference on Entrepreneurship at the Intersection of Diversity and Inequality (Q&A about the conference here).
 Brown captured our most recent work in this new feature: Highlighting Brown’s distinction in entrepreneurship.
 Continue reading in that piece and throughout this site to learn more about our domestic and international Synapse trips and our signature internship programs in conjunction with BrownConnect, the launch of Van Wickle Ventures, as well as updates on our regular programming, such as Breakthrough Lab.